Anthracite coal strike of 1902: The anthracite coal strike

 On May 12, 1902, the anthracite miners voting in Scranton, Pennsylvania, went out on strike.
 The maintenance employees, who had much steadier jobs and did not face the special dangers of underground work, walked out on June 2.
 The union had the support of roughly eighty percent of the workers in this area, or more than 100,000 strikers.
-Some 30,000 left the region, many headed for Midwestern bituminous mines; 10,000 men returned to Europe.
+Some 30,000 left the region, many headed for Midwestern bituminous mines.
+10,000 men returned to Europe.
 The strike soon produced threats of violence between the strikers on one side and strikebreakers, the Pennsylvania National Guard, local police, and hired detective agencies on the other.

 Federal intervention

 On June 8, President Theodore Roosevelt asked his Commissioner of Labor, Carroll D. Wright, to investigate the strike.
 Wright investigated and proposed reforms that acknowledged each side's position, recommending a nine-hour day on an experimental basis and limited collective bargaining.
 Roosevelt chose not to release the report, for fear of appearing to side with the union.

-The owners, for their part, refused to negotiate with the union.
+The owners refused to negotiate with the union.
 As George Baer wrote when urged to make concessions to the strikers and their union, the "rights and interests of the laboring man will be protected and cared for—not by the labor agitators, but by the Christian men to whom God in His infinite wisdom has given the control of the property interests of the country."
 The union used this letter to sway public opinion in favor of the strike.

 Roosevelt wanted to intervene, but he was told by his Attorney General, Philander Knox, that he had no authority to do so.
 Hanna and many others in the Republican Party were likewise concerned about the political implications if the strike dragged on into winter, when the need for anthracite was greatest.
 As Roosevelt told Hanna, "A coal famine in the winter is an ugly thing and I fear we shall see terrible suffering and grave disaster."